 We aim to remove the stigma surrounding chronic pain and increase awareness and empathy for those living with chronic pain conditions.
 Chronic pain patients, particularly those with high impact chronic pain, are often disabled by pain and are among the most vulnerable members of our community.

-Additionally, we aim to reduce the stigma surrounding opioid therapy and combat opioid hysteria by promoting recent and accurate scientific studies which show opioid therapy to be safe and effective in the appropriate patient.
-Long-term opioid therapy has been shown to reduce pain and improve quality of life.
+Additionally, we aim to reduce the stigma surrounding long term opioid therapy for chronic pain, and combat opioid hysteria by promoting recent and accurate scientific studies which show opioid therapy to be safe and effective in the appropriate patient.
+Long-term opioid therapy has been shown to reduce pain, reduce disability and improve quality of life.

 Further, we aim to end the conflation of the terms “addiction” and “dependence”.
 Chronic pain patients rarely become addicted to their opioid pain-relieving medications, with recent multiple, large scale studies putting the addiction rate for chronic pain patients at less than 1%